What’s A Stocks And Shares ISA?

 No, you can’t lose any money in a stocks and shares ISA.
 However the value of your investments will depend on how well they perform relative to other assets or currencies at this time so it’s important to research before making a purchase.

 What's the average return on a stocks and shares ISA?

 Stocks and shares ISA is not guaranteed to provide a specific return, but the average annual rate of return over a five-year period was 11% as at April 2017.

 Stocks and share ISA’s are a good way to save for retirement, as they provide tax-free growth on the investments in an account.

 Stocks and shares ISAs essentially let you invest in stocks, shares, or cash with tax advantages.
-You can use your savings to buy these investments through the stock market, but they are locked away until a particular time.
+You can use your savings to buy these investments through the stock market, but they have been locked away until a particular time.
 The lock-in period is usually between six months and five years long, so if you want to withdraw money before that time, it will be treated as an early withdrawal fee which means more taxes due on your gains.
-This makes them perfect for people who don’t need access to their money immediately because they have other financial resources available like stable employment income or different types of investment stream from elsewhere.
+This makes them perfect for people who don’t need access to their money immediately because they have other financial resources available like stable employment income or different types of investment streams from elsewhere.